Away just launched new accessories to help you stay well while you travel - CNN Underscored

 The Compression Sock ($35; awaytravel.com)

-With black, navy, and olive colorways to match your favorite travel-day outfit, these comfortable compression socks keep you feeling supported and comfortable during a long day of travel.
-Best of all, they’ll still smell fresh once you arrive at your destination, thanks to anti-odor technology — and a they dry super fast in case you have to wash them on the go.
+With black, navy and olive colorways to match your favorite travel-day outfit, these comfortable compression socks keep you feeling supported and comfortable during a long day of travel.
+Best of all, they’ll still smell fresh once you arrive at your destination, thanks to anti-odor technology — and they dry super fast in case you have to wash them on the go.